GamerBlue208/gamerblue208.github.io/README.md

 # gamerblue208.github.io

-This are the files to the "gamerblue208.github.io" my programming blog website :D
+This are the files to my [programming blog website](gamerblue208.github.io) :D

 This is my logo, btw. (when the website is all done i will remake it :D)